 Ruling: Yes, provided he does so before touching third base (and provided he touches all bases in order, both returning and advancing).
-See Official Baseball Rule 5.09(c)(2) Approved Ruling (B) [former OBR 7.10(b) Approved Ruling (2)].
+See Official Baseball Rule 5.09(c)(2) Approved Ruling (B).
 This is a key point.
 Because the runner left first base too soon, the runner must return and retouch first base.
 Because the ball is dead, the runner must return to first base before the runner touches the next base.
 The runner's "next base" is determined by the runner's position at the time the ball went out of play.
 At the time the ball went out of play, the runner was between second and third.
 Therefore, in this play, the runner must return and retouch first base before touching third.